vegaprotocol/networks/disaster-recovery.md

 1. Disconnect all servers you can that had any access to any of the three keys.
 2. Start a very thorough forensic audit of *everything* to ensure you’re still safe.

-**Do we not need more actual instruction here?
-What is "everything"?
-Are these actions in addition to the steps outlined in the scenarios above or instead?**

 ### Scenario 1.6: Validator (and their keys) permanently gone, i.e. bankrupt